 While pragmatically selecting things that we know can be done with resources available to Internet2, T&I challenges are not limited to one organization but span the global ecosystem as inter-federation and interoperability are now table stakes.
 To address the challenges highlighted in the FIM4Rv2 report with the limited resources we have, global coordination and orchestration will be the most effective.
 Coordination should be with our global peers, organizations such as REFEDS, other NRENs and within the US, to national platform projects (eg: Science Gateways, Globus) so that we can maximize benefits for all partners if not all of the T&I ecosystem and reduce the overall energy to sustain such activities.
-In partnership with cloud providers and federal funding agencies, Internet2 should explore creative funding mechanisms such as: contributions by campus size to support campus researchers; a per-Virtual Organization line item in grant proposals; and so forth.
+In partnership with cloud providers, campuses and federal funding agencies, Internet2 should explore creative funding mechanisms to address these challenges.